tanwb/UZ3DVG/README.md

   # Notice

+  > [!IMPORTANT]
+  > **V1** is ready and has been organized.
-## The current code has been organized, but the paper has not yet been published.
+  > The code will be released here after the paper is published.

-## Once it is published, we will upload the code here.
-Please stay tuned.
+  >
+  > **V2** is coming.
+  > An extended version of this work is currently under journal review, and a stronger iteratively improved version will also be open-sourced later.